Miyajima Day Trip: A Remarkable Miyajima One Day Itinerary

 1. Take photos of the deer.

 Who knew that there was another place in Japan where you can easily find wild deer in the city?!
-While Nara is a fun place to see deer, we loved the deer at Miyajima Island.
+While Nara is a fun place to see deer, we loved seeing the deer at Miyajima Island.

 Most of the deer hang out around Omotesando Shopping Street.
 They are too adorable and don’t mind getting their photo taken.
 When traveling in a pair, they tend to lick and groom each other’s fur so they could care less about the photo opportunity.

-The deer aren’t as aggressive as the ones in Nara since there aren’t any deer crackers sold.
 However, you need to be careful if you have food hanging outside of your backpack or purse as the deer have a keen sense of smell.
 They are ninjas and will pop out of nowhere to try and get your food.

 When visiting Miyajima, Japan in one day, you'll see deer everywhere.
 Two deer waiting in line for oden and udon.